The relativistic dynamics of oppositely charged two fermions interacting with external uniform magnetic field: Radial equations

 \qquad As is usual with two-body problems, the center of mass motion coordinates and relative motion coordinates can be separated (covariantly) via help of the following expressions \cite{guvendi2019exact},

-It is important to underline that the total energy of the system is determined according to the proper time $(R_{0})$ of the system, since there is no relative time differences between the first and second fermions.
+It is important to underline that the total energy of the system is determined according to the proper time $(R_{0})$ of the system, since there is no relative time difference between the first and second fermions.
 Now, we can assume that the center of mass is located at the origin of the spacetime background ($R_{1}=R_{2}=0$).
 At that rate, by substituting Eq. (\ref{Eq4}), Eq. (\ref{Eq5}) and Eq. (\ref{Eq6}) into Eq. (\ref{Eq1}) one can acquire the following matrix equation,

 in which $x,y$ and $X,Y$ pairs are the spatial coordinates of the relative motion and center of mass motion, respectively.
-Provided that center of mass momentum is a constant of motion, we can define the bi-spinor $\Psi$ as in the following,
+Provided that center of mass momentum is a constant of motion and the interaction is time-independent, we can define the composite field $\Psi$ as in the following,

-in which the $\omega$ is total frequency determined according to the proper time of the system and the $\overrightarrow{K}$ relates with the spatial momentum of the center of mass motion ($\hbar\overrightarrow{K}$).
-For the ansatz in Eq. (\ref{Eq8}) defined for a moving $(\textbf{K}\neq0)$ system formed by oppositely charged $(e_{1}=e,e_{2}=-e)$ and arbitrary massive two fermions, by multiplying the Eq. (\ref{Eq7}) with $\gamma^{0}\textbf{.}\gamma^{0}$ from left \footnote{Here, $\left(\gamma^{0}\textbf{.}\gamma^{0}\right)^{2}$ gives $4\times4$ dimensional unit matrix.}, one can obtain the following matrix equation,
+in which the $\omega$ is total frequency determined according to the proper time of the system and the $\textbf{K}$ relates with the spatial momentum of the center of mass motion ($\hbar\textbf{K}$).
+For the ansatz in Eq. (\ref{Eq8}) defined for a moving $(\textbf{K}\neq0)$ system formed by oppositely charged $(e_{1}=e,e_{2}=-e)$ and arbitrary massive two fermions, by multiplying the Eq. (\ref{Eq7}) with $\gamma^{0}\otimes\gamma^{0}$ from left \footnote{Here, $\left(\gamma^{0}\otimes \gamma^{0}\right)^{2}$ gives $4\times4$ dimensional unit matrix.}, one can obtain the following matrix equation,

 \qquad We can transform the spacetime background into the polar spacetime background in order to exploit the angular symmetry.
 We can do this by using the following expressions,